-The UTSA Fact Book was designed by the Fact Book Committee, a sub-committee of the Data Council and serves as a primary resource for both our on and off campus constituents who use data about UTSA.
+The UTSA Fact Book was designed by the Fact Book Committee, a sub-committee of the Data Council, and serves as a primary resource for our on and off-campus constituents who use data about UTSA.
 The Fact Book is published every fall and contains data from the previous five years.
 The Fact Book provides an overview of the most frequently required data regarding the university.

 The data in the Fact Book are based on reports certified by the Texas Higher Education Coordinating Board.
-Fact Books prior to Fall 2020 do not include students enrolled in self-supporting degree programs.
-Fall 2020 and later Fact Books include self-supporting degree programs.
-For more information about self-supporting degree programs please contact Institutional Research and Analysis at (210) 458-4706.
+Fact Books before Fall 2019 do not include students enrolled in self-supporting degree programs.
+Fall 2019 and later Fact Books include self-supporting degree programs.
+For more information about self-supporting degree programs contact Institutional Research and Analysis Institutional.Research@utsa.edu.

 **Much of this information is now available in a more interactive format under the Dashboards tab on this website.**